Bhakti Thapa: Nepal in great danger

 The Chinese invasion was directed straight towards Kathmandu.
-The main attack was centered on Kyrung, which is almost to the north of the Kathmandu valley.
+The main attack was centered on Kyrung, which is almost to the north of the Kathmandu Valley.
 The Chinese attack was anticipated well in advance.
 As a result, Nepal had withdrawn most of its troops and commanders from the west to defend the capital Kathmandu against the Chinese invasion.
 It was the most critical period in the history of the newly born Great Nepal.

 The existence of Nepal was in great danger.
 The country was under the threat of falling apart.
-In many areas the rulers of the old regimes, who were disgruntled at the creation of the Great Nepal, had begun to stir up unrest.
+In many areas, the rulers of the old regimes, who were disgruntled at the creation of the Great Nepal, had begun to stir up unrest.
 According to Sainikitihas of Nepal, Bhakti Thapa stationed in Kumaun virtually single-handedly succeeded in quelling the unrest fomented by the rulers of the old regime in the vast western regions which were very recently merged into the Great Nepal, despite the fact that he was made supreme commander and administrator of the territory stretching from Chepe-Marshyangdi to almost Sutlez River only in 1794.
-The Sainikitihas describes that Bhakti Thapa was constantly on the move from one end of this vast region to the other end, to prevent the Great Nepal from falling apart.
+The Sainikitihas describe that Bhakti Thapa was constantly on the move from one end of this vast region to the other end, to prevent the Great Nepal from falling apart.

-Nepal and China realized that it would not be in the interest of either of the countries to prolong the war.
-A compromise solution was found to resolve the disputes that led to outbreak of the war.
+The Nepal-China war concluded with a treaty that reflected mutual interest in ending hostilities, though the resolution left some territorial and political questions unresolved.
 The fighting ended.
-According to L. Stiller there was no real winner.
-Immediately after the signing of peace treaty with China, Bhakti Thapa headquartered in Kumaun (now India) became the governor and chief commander of the whole region from the Chepe-Marshyangdi to almost the Sutlez River (in Pakistan).
+According to L. Stiller, there was no real winner.
+Immediately after the signing of the peace treaty with China, Bhakti Thapa headquartered in Kumaun (now India) became the governor and chief commander of the whole region from the Chepe-Marshyangdi to almost the Sutlez River (in Pakistan).